-- planned monetization of our U.S. Northeast power assets and a minority interest in our Mexican natural gas pipeline business
+- planned monetization of our U.S. Northeast Power business

 - inflation rates, commodity prices and capacity prices

 - timing of financings and hedging

 - regulatory decisions and outcomes

 - termination of the Alberta PPAs

 - foreign exchange rates

 - interest rates

 - tax rates

 - planned and unplanned outages and the use of our pipeline and energy assets

 - integrity and reliability of our assets

 - access to capital markets

 - anticipated construction costs, schedules and completion dates

 - acquisitions and divestitures.